What is a Finding Aid?

 Description: The American Registry of Physician’s Associates (ARPA) started in 1970 to determine the competence of the PA profession through examinations and investigative studies of individual PAs.
 It was a precursor to the NCCPA, which was formed in 1974.
 The collection contains individual membership files for physician assistants who applied and were accepted for registration in the organization from 1971 to 1972.

 Description: Ballweg is a Professor Emeritus at the University of Washington MEDEX Northwest’s Department of Family Medicine.
 She is active in the international development of the PA profession in her consultant role as Director of International Relations with the NCCPA.
-Materials include personal papers, minutes of organizational meetings, photographs, artifacts, correspondence, and materials on international PA programs.
+Materials include personal papers, minutes of organizational meetings, photographs, artifacts, correspondence, and materials on international PA programs and the PA profession on an international level.

 Bartow, James M. Papers, 1969-1986